 We have been amazed by your enormous, compassionate response to this crisis and your donations will help local experts in Ukraine to keep providing:

-When the immediate needs of families affected by the Ukraine crisis have been met, and we have enough funding to be there for the communities we are helping in the long-term, to ensure they can rebuild and heal, we will use any additional funding to support families fleeing conflict around the world.
+When the emergency needs of families affected by the Ukraine conflict have been met and international attention turns to other crises, we are committed to be there in the long-term, to ensure that the communities you are helping can rebuild and heal.

 When did the crisis in Ukraine begin?